tedneward/Worldspine-DnD5e/Classes/Cleric/Life.md

 Also starting at 1st level, your healing spells are more effective.
 Whenever you use a spell of 1st level or higher to restore hit points to a creature, the creature regains additional hit points equal to 2 + the spell's level.

 ```
-    npc.traits.append("***Disciple of Life.*** Whenever you use a spell of 1st level or higher to restore hit points to a creature, the creature regains additional hit points equal to 2 + the spell's level.")
+    npc.append(Feature("Disciple of Life", "Whenever you use a spell of 1st level or higher to restore hit points to a creature, the creature regains additional hit points equal to 2 + the spell's level.") )
 ```

 ## Channel Divinity: Preserve Life